 - Form the patties into disks to fit your slider bun.

-- Fry in a pan in olive oil that goes up about half way up the sides of the cake.
+- Fry in a pan in olive oil that goes up to about halfway up the sides of the cake.

 - It doesn’t take a long time to make them golden brown, watch them carefully.

 - Drain the patties on paper towels to get rid of any oil before building your slider so your bun doesn’t get oily!

 A huge thanks to the #BurgerMonth sponsors for the Ultimate Burger Grilling Giveaway: Cabot Cheese, Char-Griller Grills, Crow Canyon Home, Porter Road, Melissas Produce, Red Duck, Spiceology, & Western BBQ

 - 4 tablespoons red bell pepper , seeded and cut to small dice

 - 1/2 teaspoon seasoning salt, lawry's or old bay work well